genropy/genropy_saved/docs/genro/bag/bagFour.rst

 	The basic idea of a dynamic Bag is to hide all the function calls treating their results as they were Bag static items (so, a likely-static value can be the result of a realtime elaboration or a remote call).
 The BagResolver class (:class:`gnr.core.gnrbag.BagResolver`) is an interface that allow to define objects that implement this process.

 	A resolver overrides the primitive ``__call__``, which is the one that intercepts any round-brackets call and implements the load() method.
 When a resolver is called my_resolver(), it calls its load() method.
 A resolver may have a cache, if the cacheTime is specified in the args, else it's considered 0.
 The cache stores the retrieved value and keeps it for a lapse of time called cacheTime.
 Each resolver implements the load() method that reads the result from cache, if cacheTime isn't elapsed, or takes it from its remote source.
 The my_resolver call can receive some kwargs.
-A resolver is set in a node by the :meth:`setResolver` method.
+A resolver is set in a node by the :meth:`Bag.setResolver` method.

 .. _bag_resolver_example1: